-Asparagus is a perennial vegetable, and you can’t harvest anything until the 3rd year.
-Once the plant is established, it will provide you with fresh spinach every spring without any effort.
+Asparagus is a perennial vegetable, and you can’t harvest anything until the third year.
+Once the plant is established, it will provide you with fresh produce every spring without any effort.

 Beans prefer full sun, but if you’re okay with slower growth and a smaller harvest, you can grow delicious bush beans.

 Most root crops are also good candidates for growing in partial shade.
 Get your seeds in the garden as early as possible, as they will need the whole season to get as large as possible.

 In some cases, broccoli actually does better in partial shade, as the cooler temperatures the shade provides mean it’s slower to bolt.

 Do you struggle with bugs in your broccoli?
 Here’s how to keep them out!
 The same trick will also work for cabbage or any other cruciferous vegetable.